Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Installed Building Products overview

 Installed Building Products, Inc. , together with its subsidiaries, engages in the installation of insulation, waterproofing, fire-stopping, fireproofing, garage doors, rain gutters, window blinds, shower doors, closet shelving and mirrors, and other products in the continental United States.
-It offers a range of insulation materials, such as fiberglass and cellulose, and spray foam insulation materials.
-The company is also involved in the installation of insulation and sealant materials in various areas of a structure, which includes basement and crawl space, building envelope, attic, and acoustical applications.
-In addition, it installs a range of advanced caulk and sealant products that control air infiltration in residential and commercial buildings, as well as moisture protection systems.
-It serves homebuilders, multi-family and commercial construction firms, individual homeowners, and repair and remodeling contractors through a network of approximately 190 branch locations.
+The company offers a range of insulation materials, such as fiberglass and cellulose, and spray foam insulation materials.
+It is also involved in the installation of insulation and sealant materials in various areas of a structure, which includes basement and crawl space, building envelope, attic, and acoustical applications.
+In addition, the company installs a range of caulk and sealant products that control air infiltration in residential and commercial buildings; and waterproofing options, including sheet and hot applied waterproofing membranes, as well as deck coating, bentonite, and air and vapor systems.
+It serves homebuilders, multi-family and commercial construction firms, individual homeowners, and repair and remodeling contractors through a network of approximately 210 branch locations.
 The company was formerly known as CCIB Holdco, Inc.

 Frequently asked questionsWhat percentage of Installed Building Products is owned by insiders or institutions?